carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 6. **Hosting on Back4App**:
 	- Deploy backend and database services on Back4App linked to GitHub for systematically deplyments.
 7. **Frontend with Tailwind CSS**:
-	- developement of user interface.
+	- developement of user interface. [not implemented yet]
 8. **Frontend Development with Vue.js**:
-	- more development of the user interface and use of CSS from Tailwind.
+	- more development of the user interface and use of CSS from Tailwind. [not implemented yet]

 ## DJANGO PROJECT: START